Civitavecchia Cruise Port (Rome) Guide, Things To Do, Shore Excursions

 6. Spanish Steps

 Piazza di Spagna, with its monumental staircase leading to the church of Trinità dei Monti and Bernini’s baroque fountain Fontana della Barcaccia, is one of the most beautiful squares in Rome.
-The famous square has always been a popular cultural and tourist hub with a large number of hotels, restaurants, cafes and shopping streets.

 To get to Spanish Square, get off at Roma Termini station, take the metro line A towards Battistini for 3 stops, and finally get off at the “Spagna” stop.